 Musings about Harry

 The original spark which drew my attention to Harry Chase was an encyclopedic entry I found online in 2004.
 Concise, yet with mention of his untimely death after going insane, certainly rife with intrigue.
 In my initial investigations, I quickly surmised that there may be a significant story attached to the life of Harry Chase.
-Perhaps melodramatic, but my interest was sustained by the evolving idea that perhaps this could be a way for me to leave a lasting mark upon the world.
-I have yet to run across anyone else who is actively and enthusiastically researching Harry Chase, so, for the last fifteen years, it has seemed that I am his only standard bearer.
+I have yet to run across anyone else who is actively and enthusiastically researching Harry Chase, so, since 2004, it has seemed that I am his only standard bearer.

-Indeed, I have begun to feel as if it is my lot to reintroduce the world to Harry Chase and his work.
-It is a rare occurrence when someone leaves behind such objects of beauty which continue to delight those fortunate enough to possess one 125 years after his death, and yet the man himself has been completely forgotten.
+It is a rare occurrence when someone leaves behind such objects of beauty which continue to delight those fortunate enough to possess one 132 years after his death, and yet the man himself has been completely forgotten.
 These objects still find their way to Sotheby's and Christie's from time to time, and will probably continue to do so for hundreds of years more.
 In a way, I believe that Harry’s legacy has been left to me to resuscitate and preserve for the future.
 In doing so, I hope I am spending my time wisely and that others will find benefit and enjoyment from my efforts.

 Moreover, I take this self-imposed responsibility quite seriously.
 Back in 2005, I had the exceptional chance to take a year off from work.
 I could have spent my sabbatical traveling the world, or doing anything I had a mind to.
 But, it was clear to me that my passion would allow no other alternative than to return to America in the pursuit of Harry Chase.
 I decided to begin my journey by creating a mindset akin to the Harry of long ago.
 He had traversed the Atlantic several times during his studies in Europe and I set out to have the same experience, and in a real sense to encounter what he would have seen and felt on the high seas with no land in sight.
 I booked passage on the CMA CGM Freight Ship Potomac out of Lisbon, Portugal, and set out in April 2005 for an eight day journey across the ocean to New York City, little knowing what to expect.